ag143/workshop/PowerBI/notes_error.md

 You open the properties of the datasets and modify the Q&A and Cortana settings.
 Does this action allow users to find data by using natural language queries?
 - No, it does not

-You have a Microsoft Excel spreadsheet that contains a table named Sales.
-You want to add the Sales table to a Power BI dashboard as a tile.
-How should you configure the tile?
-- From Excel, publish the workbook to the Power BI service.

 You need to filter all the visualizations in the report except the KPI visualization.
 Which two actions should you perform?
 - **Edit the interactions of the KPI visualization**
 - Edit the interactions of the slicer that is on the same page as the KPI visualization